SPAAM-community/ancient-metagenomics-labs/README.md

 <p class="text-right">Rendered by <a href="https://github.com/derekeder/csv-to-html-table">CSV to HTML Table</a> by <a href="http://derekeder.com">Derek Eder</a> under a <a href="https://github.com/derekeder/csv-to-html-table/blob/master/LICENSE">MIT license</a></p>

 ## Technical Information

+Updating the table instructions are as follows:

+1. Update data/ancient-metagenomics-labs.csv
+   - Make sure it's in alphabetical order based on ID of the lab
+   - The ID of the lab _can_ be shared if different groups using the same laboratory facilities (e.g. multiple groups in a department)
+2. Run the GEOJson command below
+3. Update the `Last updated` section in the README above

 The GEOjson file used for map rendering by GitHub is generated using the [csv2geojson](https://github.com/mapbox/csv2geojson) tool using the following command